bcgov/MOH-MSP-Enrolment/doc/microservices.md

     targetPort: 8080
 ```

 Note that the port is given the name 8080-tcp here.

-Finally, the route just needs to select the service to expose the application:
+**Route Details**: Finally, the route just needs to select the service to expose the application:

 ``` yaml
 to: